RacoonDog/bouncesmp-companion-mod/README.md

 - Adds translations for missing keys such as Custom Portal API's portal block name and enchantment descriptions for Mantori enchantments.

 [^2]: Adds [EMI](https://modrinth.com/mod/emi) support for the following mods:
-  - Extractinator
-  - Tiered reforging
-  - Origins job-locked recipes
+  Extractinator, Tiered reforging, Origins job-locked recipes, and Chipped
-  - Chipped
 [^3]: Adds [REI](https://modrinth.com/mod/rei) support for the following mods:
-  - Tiered reforging
+  Tiered reforging
 [^4]: REI does not support showing Origins job-locked recipes, it is therefore recommended to use [EMI](https://modrinth.com/mod/emi) instead.

 ## License